typedb/typedb-driver-examples/catalogue_of_life/README.md

 [Catalogue of Life](https://www.catalogueoflife.org/) is a database of over 4.5 million currently known taxa in biology, compiled from over a hundred different sources.

-In this example we use [TypeDB-Loader](https://github.com/typedb-osi/typedb-loader) to load this dataset into TypeDB and leverage its inference capabilities.
+In this example we use [TypeDB-Loader](https://github.com/typedb-osi/typedb-loader) to load this dataset into TypeDB, which enables us to leverage the rule-based inference capabilities of TypeDB and TypeQL.

 ## Prerequisites